raybellis/draft-bellis-dnsop-session-signal/draft-ietf-dnsop-session-signal.md

 --- abstract

-The EDNS(0) Extension Mechanism for DNS is explicitly defined to only have "per-message" semantics.
 This document defines a new Session Signaling Opcode used to communicate persistent "per-session" operations, expressed using type-length-value (TLV) syntax, and defines an initial set of TLVs used to manage session timeouts and termination.
+This mechanism is intended to reduce the overhead of existing “per-packet” signaling mechanisms with “per-message” semantics as well as defining new signaling operations not defined in EDNS(0).

 --- middle